siznax/wptools/README.rst

 This package is intended to make it as easy as possible to get data from MediaWiki instances, expose more Wikidata, and extend Wikimedia APIs just for kicks.
-We say (for Humans) because that is a goal_.
+We say "(for Humans)" because that is a goal_.
 Questions, feedback, and especially contributions_ are welcome!